 (d) The Credentials Committee may recommend specific conditions on Medical Staff appointment and/or clinical privileges.
 These conditions may relate to behavior (e.g., personal code of conduct) or to clinical issues (e.g., general consultation requirements, appropriate documentation requirements, proctoring, completion of CME requirements).
-The Credentials Committee may also recommend that appointment be granted for a period of less than the term described in 3.A.9. in order to permit closer monitoring of an individual's compliance with any conditions.
+The Credentials Committee may also recommend that appointment be granted for a period of less than two years in order to permit closer monitoring of an individual's compliance with any conditions.
 Unless these matters involve the specific recommendations set forth in Section 7.A.1(a) of this Policy, such conditions do not entitle an individual to request the procedural rights set forth in Article 7 of this Policy.